-When navigating the map, you can use these tools to access different countries, access features with the tool palette, and zoom in and out for better viewing.
+When navigating the map, you can use these tools to automatically save the state of the map, view different countries, access features with the tool palette, and zoom in and out for better viewing.

 Change the country or area